 Serving Bucks County, Northeast Philadelphia, and Montgomery County

-Driving Under the Influence is a serious offense in Pennsylvania.
+Driving Under the Influence is a serious offense in Philadelphia Pennsylvania.
 Drunk driving impairs both coordination and judgment.
 Therefore, an intoxicated person who decides to put their hands behind the wheel of a motor vehicle risks damage to both persons and property.
-The law recognizes this danger, which is why it treats DUI cases as criminal cases rather than mere Traffic Offense.
+The law recognizes this danger, which is why it treats DUI cases as criminal cases rather than mere Traffic offenses.

-Simultaneously, DUI is a mistake that people with an otherwise sound judgment can make, one from which a person should move on.
+Simultaneously, DUI is a mistake that people with otherwise sound judgment can make, one from which a person should move on.
 To minimize the potential harm caused by a DUI drunk driving charge, you need the help of experienced DUI Lawyers.
 Whether by aggressively contesting the charges in court or by skillful negotiation for a favorable plea deal, a skilled DUI attorney can help you secure a favorable outcome.

 The law offices of Velter Yurovsky Zoftis Sokolson, LLC, have the experience in criminal law to get you the best possible results if you face DUI charges.
 Contact our DUI Defense Lawyer for a free consultation.

-The DUI Process Issues
+The DUI Process Issues And Dui Charges

 By law, there is a specific and clearly outlined set of steps that the arresting police officer must adhere to in all drunk driving arrests.